 Lopa Banerjee is a writer, editor and translator, currently based in Dallas, USA.
 She is the co-editor of ‘Defiant Dreams: Tales of Everyday Divas’, a collection of inspiring, women-centric stories published in collaboration with Incredible Women of India and Readomania.
-Her memoir/autobiographical novel Thwarted Escape: An Immigrant’s Wayward Journey, recently published by Authorspress India, has been First Place Category Winner at the Journey Awards 2014 hosted by Chanticleer Reviews.
+Her memoir/autobiographical novel Thwarted Escape: An Immigrant’s Wayward Journey, recently published by Authorspress India, has been First Place Category Winner at the Journey Awards 2014 hosted by Chanticleer Reviews and has received Honorary Mention at Los Angeles Book Festival 2017.
 She is also an editor of Learning and Creativity.